howl-anderson/vimapt/tutorials/install-vimapt.md

-# how to install vimapt to your vim #
+How to install vimapt to your vim
+===

+## Get vimapt
+* Download from office website
+* Download or clone from github or bitbucket

+## Install vimapt
-download the vimapt and put to your .vim dir put the blow content to you .vimrc
+Download the vimapt and put it to your `.vim` directory

+Copy the blow content to you .vimrc

     source ~/.vim/vimapt/vimapt.vim

-then all done

-the plugin installed before the vimapt, will not know by vimapt so vimapt can not control them
+## Enjoy it
+If you have any question, you are welcome to tell us.